 TDCJ accommodates the faith-based educational and service components of the Texas Field Ministers Program giving men and women with long sentences, who may never live anywhere but prison, the opportunity to show that they have achieved TDCJ’s goals.
 The Texas Field Ministers Program is one way TDCJ accomplishes its goal to “provide public safety, promote positive change in offender behavior, reintegrate offenders into society, and assist victims of crime.”
 TDCJ could accomplish their goals without the Texas Field Ministers Program, but the Texas Field Ministers Program provides evidence of the accomplishment of their highest goals.

-The Heart of Texas Foundation employees and the Scarborough College Darrington Prison Extension Director and faculty understand and respect TDCJ’s professional and neutral accommodation of any religious aspect of the Texas Field Ministers Program.
-TDCJ’s rehabilitation goals and security structure serve as the compass of the daily operations of The Heart of Texas Foundation employees and the Scarborough College faculty.
+The Heart of Texas Foundation understands and respects TDCJ’s professional and neutral accommodation of any religious aspect of the Texas Field Ministers Program.
+TDCJ’s rehabilitation goals and security structure serve as the compass of the daily operations of The Heart of Texas Foundation.
 Our clear roles and responsibilities and professionalism allow for continued improvement of the lives of men and women serving out their extremely long court-assigned sentences.

 Ours is a statewide prison movement, and that requires close working relationships with key organizations and key individuals.
-We would not have teams of Field Ministers in training and in prisons without the historic working efforts of the State of Texas represented by the Governor’s office and the Senate Criminal Justice Committee; the Texas Department of Criminal Justice; the Southwestern Baptist Theological Seminary and its Scarborough College; and The Heart of Texas Foundation.
+We would not have teams of Field Ministers in training and in prisons without the historic working efforts of the State of Texas represented by the Governor’s office and the Senate Criminal Justice Committee; the Texas Department of Criminal Justice; and The Heart of Texas Foundation.